HORIZON EUROPE 2021–2027

 These key strategic orientations are the guiding principles for Horizon Europe’s upcoming work programmes and proposal calls until 2027.
 Further information can be found here.

-Switzerland and the Republic of Korea join Horizon Europe:
+The Republic of Korea and Switzerland join Horizon Europe:

-Following the association of New Zealand and Canada to Horizon Europe in 2023 and 2024, a transitional arrangement for the association of the third country not geographically close to Europe has now entered into force: Researchers and organisations from the Republic of Korea can participate in Pillar 2 of Horizon Europe under the same conditions as institutions from EU member states as of 1 January 2025.
-A transitional arrangement for Switzerland's participation in all three pillars of Horizon Europe also came into force on the same date.
-The signing of the two association agreements is expected in 2025.
+Following New Zealand's association with Horizon Europe in 2023 and Canada's in 2024, the association of the first Asian country is now official: Researchers and organisations from the Republic of Korea can participate in Pillar 2 of Horizon Europe under the same conditions as institutions from EU Member States as of 17 July 2025.
+A transitional arrangement for Switzerland's participation in all three pillars of Horizon Europe is effective since the beginning of the year.
+The signing of the association agreement is also expected in 2025.

 • The press release on Switzerland's association can be found here.